mone27/cv/Simone_Massaro_CV_nov_2024.typ

 - Develop a pipeline for automated parallel processing of point clouds using a custom Python implementation on a Ray backend and PostgreSQL database, integrated with an internal dashboard.
 - Develop machine learning models for quality control of pipeline outputs.
 - Manage a data science team of five, including recruiting and onboarding new employees.
-- Develop the company’s technology strategy and oversee the web development team.
+- Oversight of company’s technology department, which includes the data science and web development teams.
+- Develop the company’s technology strategy.
 ]

 #resume-entry(